Climate Change and Transport

 Climate Change Mitigation and Adaptation

-Adaptation: Climate change creates new vulnerabilities and exacerbates existing ones.
-There is a lot of uncertainty about how, when and where the impacts of climate change will be experienced in Ireland but there is sufficient data available to enable the commencement of work that will help to build resilience against the likely impacts over the coming decades.
+Adaptation: Climate change creates new vulnerabilities and worsens existing ones.
+There is a lot of uncertainty about how, when and where the impacts of climate change will be experienced in Ireland but there is enough data available to start working to build resilience against the likely impacts over the coming decades.